Cleveland Way - Thirsk to Swainby (★★★★★)

 Dropping down to the reservoirs

-Having crossed over this stream, the path climbs up a series of steps, and then between fields, on its way into Osmotherley.
+Having crossed over this stream, the path climbs up a series of steps, and then between fields - on its way into Osmotherley.

 Mount Grace Priory as it would have looked

-Meeting a resident of the field who wanted to give me a lick
+Meeting a resident of the field

 Looking out towards the next sections of Cleveland Way (and Swainby below on the left)

-From here, the path heads down a long series of steps - and at the base of these, it is a very short walk to a point where the Cleveland Way heads round to the right, but where our route heads down the hill, and into Swainby to end the walk for the day.
+From here, the path heads down a long series of steps - and at the base of these, it is a very short walk to a point where the Cleveland Way heads round to the right, but where our route heads down the hill, and into Swainby, to end the walk for the day.

 Enjoyment Rating : ⭐⭐⭐⭐⭐ / 5